ETCLabs/RDMnet/README.md

 * The Broker has no RDM responder functionality and does not implement an LLRP Target
 * EPT is not implemented
-* IPv6 is not implemented
 * The "Request Dynamic UID Assignment" and "Fetch Dynamic UID Assignment List" Broker messages are not yet implemented

 Other key items on the `TODO` list include:

-* Platform ports for macOS, Linux, and several popular embedded platforms
+* Platform ports for Linux and several popular embedded platforms

 ## Standard Version

-The current version of this repository implements BSR E1.33 rev. 77, which is currently being offered to the ESTA Control Protocols Working Group for a publication vote.
+The current version of this repository implements ANSI E1.33-2019, published in August of 2019.